-Map 57: Areas of Economic Growth and Development
+Map 63: Areas of Economic Growth and Development

-The mapping provided illustrates areas where interventions in aid of economic growth and development should be focused.
-To this end the following is noted.
-Interventions at the identified nodal areas

-The need to consolidate all environmental studies undertaken independently for the respective former municipal areas that now have been consolidated into an enlarged municipal area.

-The protection of strategic agricultural resources but also the initiation of interventions aimed at achieving maximum poverty alleviation and economic growth at areas that pose untapped agricultural resources.

-Rural Framework Plans are being rolled out in the rural areas to guide land and decision making and thereby providing guidance and confidence to investors and residents.

-Conservation/Tourism Assets are prevalent in the whole municipal area.
-There are formalized public nature reserves as well as a number of private game reserves notably.

-Interventions around densely settled periurban areas is of an incremental nature.
+- The need to consolidate all environmental studies undertaken independently for the respective former municipal areas. - The protection of strategic agricultural resources but also the initiation of interventions aimed at achieving maximum poverty alleviation and economic growth. - Rural Framework Plans are being rolled out in the rural areas to guide land and decision making and thereby providing guidance and confidence to investors and residents. - Conservation/Tourism Assets are prevalent in the whole municipal area. - Interventions around densely settled peri-urban areas is of an incremental nature.
 As such, land use management responses in terms of guidelines are required.
-In addition, the implementation of the NUSP (National Upgrading and Support Programme) plans have to be undertaken.

-A total of eight expansion areas have been identified to absorb growth and development in the municipality.
-Planning and budgeting
+In addition, the implementation of the NUSP. - A total of eight expansion areas have been identified to absorb growth and development in the municipality.
+Planning and budgeting for the provision of bulk infrastructure (roads, electricity, water and sewer) to these areas are required to that the development of these areas can be enabled.

+Map 65: Settlement Intervention Areas